Independent-AI-Labs/AMI-UX/cms/README.md

   - `npm run serve -- logs --port 3000` — print recent log
   - `npm run serve -- kill-orphans` — kill stray Next processes bound to this app dir

+## Authentication

+- The CMS now requires a signed-in session for `/index.html`, `/api/**`, and all static assets.
+Unauthenticated requests are redirected to `/auth/signin` by `middleware.ts`.
+- Credentials are validated through the shared `ux/auth` module.
+In local development (or automated tests) where `next-auth` is not installed, the module falls back to a stub implementation that yields a deterministic "admin" session and logs a warning.
+- Legacy vanilla JS modules automatically include cookies via `public/js/auth-fetch.js` and dispatch `ami:unauthorized` on `401` responses, which triggers the redirect to the sign-in page.
+- To exercise the full NextAuth flow, install `next-auth@5` and `next-auth/providers/credentials` in a workspace-visible location (e.g. promote `ux/` to a pnpm workspace) and set the environment variables below.

 ## Configuration

 Environment (`.env.local`) or process env: